Why You Should Never Build Your Site on a Free Subdomain

 They could shut down

 Does anyone remember when Netscape hosted websites for free?
 They were a trusted provider in the days of yore.
 And then they shut down – and so did all the sites.netscape.net free subdomain sites they hosted.
 While they gave you ample warning, you were only able to move your site – not the credit aimed at your sites.netscape.com/yoursite address.
-Bottom line is that what is a trusted and popular subdomain provider today could be tomorrow's Geocities (also a free website provider of yore.)
+The bottom line is that what is a trusted and popular subdomain provider today could be tomorrow's Geocities (also a free website provider of yore.)

 They could start charging fees

 Back in the day, a company called Homestead offered a WYSIWYG site builder and free hosting.
 But they eventually went the fully paid route.
 So if you wanted to keep your site.homestead.com website going – you needed to pay the monthly fee.
 While you were free to move your site if you didn't want to become a paying customer, you couldn't institute a 301 redirect to let the search engines know.
 So you end up having to choose between paying or having start over from a search engine rankings perspective.

 They can take over your subdomain

 Not every subdomain provider is reputable.
 “Your” website address belongs to them.
 If they want to delete your website and put something else (that they profit off of) in its place, they (usually) ensure they have every right to do so.

 They could get banned

-If a sub domain provider becomes a mecca for online web spam, the root domain as a whole could end up being removed from the Google index.
-If the root domain gets banned, then your subdomain (and all the hard work you've done promoting it) would be banned with it.
+If a subdomain provider becomes a mecca for online web spam, the root domain as a whole could end up being removed from the Google index.
+If the root domain gets banned, then your subdomain (and all the hard work you've done promoting it) would be banned along with it.

-“We absolutely do try to be granular, but I wanted to mention that if we see a very large fraction of sites on a specific freehost be spammy or low-quality, we do reserve the right to take action on the freehost as a whole.” – Matt Cutts, Principal Engineer at Google
+“We absolutely do try to be granular, but I wanted to mention that if we see a very large fraction of sites on a particular freehost be spammy or low-quality, we do reserve the right to take action on the freehost as a whole.” – Matt Cutts, Principal Engineer at Google

 You may simply decide you want to own your domain name